dieeju7/Computer-Vision-Object-Detection/README.md

 |--------------|--------|----------|----------------|
 | Faster R-CNN | ~0.6386  | ~0.9201    | Slower         |
 | RetinaNet    | ~0.00  | ~0.00    | Slightly faster|

 ---

-## Discussion

-Faster R-CNN significantly outperformed RetinaNet on this small custom dataset.
-With a frozen backbone and limited training data, the one-stage detector (RetinaNet) struggled to learn meaningful object representations.

-These results align with theoretical expectations:

-- **Two-stage detectors** are generally more robust with small datasets.
-- **One-stage detectors** are typically faster but require more data to achieve strong performance.

----